 - Lemon juice and pomegranate molasses provide tangy flavor.
 Find the pom molasses in the middle eastern section of the grocery store (or order it here).
 I use it in vinaigrettes, glaze chicken and drizzle it over ice cream, so it doesn’t languish in the fridge forever.
 Though you might find you’re pouring more just to make this dip 😉

 To roast peppers, set the peppers directly on the grill.
-Roast until skin is puffed, blistered and blackened, turn peppers during roasting so all sides are on one side.
+Roast until skin is puffed, blistered and blackened, turn peppers during roasting so all sides are roasted.
 Remove from heat, immediately place in a large bowl and cover with plastic wrap.
 Allow to cool at least 15 minutes.
 This creates steam which allows the peppers to be peeled easily.
 Remove peppers from bowl, peel off charred skin, remove stem and seeds.
 Alternatively, the peppers can be broiled in the oven.
 Place the peppers on a baking sheet, broil, turning regularly until blackened.

 To save time, roast the peppers while you are grilling other foods.
 After roasting, they may be store in the fridge for a couple days, or can even be frozen for a few months, before you make the dip.